weecology/DeepForest/docs/ConfigurationFile.md

 Deepforest uses a config.yml to control hyperparameters related to model training and evaluation.
 This allows all the relevant parameters to live in one location and be easily changed when exploring new models.

 Deepforest comes with a sample config file, deepforest_config.yml.
 Edit this file to change settings while developing models.
+Please note that if you would like for deepforest to save the config file on reload (using deepforest.save_model), the config.yml must be updated instead of updating the dictionary of an already loaded model.

 ```
 # Config file for DeepForest module